stairwaytowonderland/resume-md-to-ats-converter/README.md

 > [!NOTE]
 > The url (specifically, the `7lm0a3cnti` part) is subject to change.

+> [!NOTE]
+> The mimetype `application/vnd.openxmlformats-officedocument.wordprocessingml.document` will also work in the `Accept` header, e.g. `-H Accept: application/vnd.openxmlformats-officedocument.wordprocessingml.document`

 > [!TIP]
 > - The `--data` (`-d`) parameter can also be used for local API requests (see the [Local Examples](#local-examples-), below).